TheMedley/TheMedley.github.io/_posts/2018-08-04-the-forking-bristles.md

 ---
 _The piece tries to interlace the narrative of Bertha Mason from Charlotte Brontë's ‘Jane Eyre' with that of a young, married woman.
 The latter is set in the present day._

+<hr><br><br>
-> _“Here's an old story so new that it's still in the middle of happening, writing itself right now with no knowledge of where and how it'll end.” – Ali Smith, Autumn._
+> _“Here's an old story so new that it's still in the middle of happening, writing itself right now with no knowledge of where and how it'll end.”_ – Ali Smith, Autumn.

 <br><br>I never believed in spirits.
 But the way I figure it now, my understanding of entities was absolutely flawed, always.
 Although it doesn’t matter now, I have learned several facts throughout my life; the most important of them being that it is almost impossible to fight the blaze.
 One may perceive this as a vague generalization, but that is how I see it, now.
 It’s so bizarre, the way I am weighing time – then and now.
 I don’t know why I acknowledge this distinction when nothing compels me to do so.
 The last moments are still very vivid – his shrill shout, my spring and the blaze that was everywhere.
 I jumped because of the blaze.
 I do not think I would ever be able to reconcile myself to the fact that it is something which developed in me over time or something which was just there.
 I feel like I had always owned it; willingly, or unwillingly?
 I cannot comprehend.